shenef/Boktai-Speedrunning/src/shinbok/any.md

 - You are now **Lvl 13** _(2089 => 2616 EXP)_

 After the cutscene with Carmilla, take the ↖️ exit, then ↗️ 4 times.
-You should now be in a room where a mummy explodes : proceed in the ↖️ direction.
+You should now be in a room where a mummy explodes: proceed in the ↖️ direction.

 After the cutscene, slide on the ice to proceed in this ↗️ direction.